About the Award

 Governance

-The Committee is approved annually by the RASA Coordination Committee, usually has 5 or more members (odd number), includes at least two previous laureates, and submits recommendations for final approval.
+The Committee is approved annually and usually consists of 5 or more members (odd number), includes at least two previous laureates, and submits recommendations for final approval.

 Annual Awarding

-The award is presented annually at the RASA Conference; two awardees are selected each year, and travel and stay are fully covered.
+The award is presented annually at the Conference; two awardees are selected each year.